Mina the Hollower: First-Hour Guide to Early Loot and Spending

 Advertisement

-Your best early route: sweep Oix first, then commit to one branch
+Your best early route: sweep Ossex first, then commit to one branch

-If you want the least wasteful first-hour route, use Oix as your anchor.
+For the least wasteful first hour, use Ossex as your anchor.
 Before you push hard into a dungeon path, do a deliberate sweep of the town and the immediate surrounding start-zone routes.
 Talk to everyone, open every visible chest, check short side passages, and grab the easy permanent pickups you can reach without turning the run into a death march.
-This matters because Mina’s economy punishes sloppy wandering.
-The farther you drift into unknown rooms while carrying unspent currency, the more likely you are to lose time to recovery loops.
+This matters because Mina’s economy punishes sloppy wandering: the farther you drift into unknown rooms while carrying unspent Bones, the more you risk losing them.
+Die while holding a Spark and you keep your Bones, but die Sparkless and you lose every Bone you were carrying.

 The other reason to sweep early is habit-building.
-Launch-window guide coverage repeatedly points out that early chests are easy to leave behind on a blind route, and they are annoying to clean up later when the map has already branched in three directions.
-The best rule is blunt: if you can safely open a chest now, do it now.
-Do not tell yourself you will remember it after a boss attempt or a shop visit.
+Early chests are easy to leave behind on a blind route, and they are annoying to clean up later once the map has branched in three directions.
+The rule is blunt: if you can safely open a chest now, do it now.
 In a game with layered side paths and repeated backtracking, “I’ll grab it later” is how simple loot turns into dead travel time.

-Once Oix is reasonably stripped for obvious value, pick one nearby progression route and stick to it until the game gives you a strong reason to return.
-Ping-ponging between half-cleared paths is one of the fastest ways to drain healing, forget chest locations, and end up carrying currency through the most dangerous rooms for no real payoff.
+Once Ossex is reasonably stripped for obvious value, pick one nearby progression route and stick to it until the game gives you a strong reason to return.
+Ping-ponging between half-cleared paths is one of the fastest ways to drain healing, forget chest locations, and carry currency through the most dangerous rooms for no payoff.

 What to loot first when everything looks useful

 The cleanest early priority order is permanent utility first, survivability second, damage third, and niche tech last.
-In practice, that means you should value the items and upgrades that keep paying you back every room over the ones that only matter in an ideal combat sequence.
-Community early-route advice repeatedly leans toward grabbing permanent upgrade materials, route-smoothing unlocks, and healing improvements before chasing cute optimizations.
+Value the items and upgrades that keep paying you back every room over the ones that only matter in an ideal combat sequence.

-• Permanent upgrade materials: if something feeds long-term health, defense, attack, or weapon growth, it usually beats a temporary comfort purchase.
+• Permanent upgrade materials: anything that feeds long-term health, defense, attack, or weapon growth beats a temporary comfort purchase.

-• Healing support: extra capacity or efficiency matters immediately because it turns mistakes into recoverable errors instead of run-ending ones.
+• Healing support: the Primed Vial Pouch trinket adds extra healing vials, which turns mistakes into recoverable errors instead of run-ending ones.

-• Stable utility trinkets: effects that improve consistency are more valuable than situational bonuses during the learning phase.
+• Stable utility trinkets: consistency effects like Steady Souls (which lets Mina move normally across rough terrain) are more valuable than situational bonuses during the learning phase.

 🎮